payloadcms/template-ecommerce/README.md

 To spin up the template locally, follow these steps:

 1. First clone the repo
-1. Then, `cd YOUR_PROJECT_REPO && yarn && yarn dev`
+1. Then `cd YOUR_PROJECT_REPO && cp .env.example .env`
+1. Next `yarn && yarn dev`
 1. Now open `http://localhost:8000/admin` in your browser
 1. Create your first admin user using the form on the page

 That's it!
 Changes made in `./src` will be reflected in your app—but your database is blank and your app is not yet connected to Stripe, more details on that [here](#stripe).
 You can optionally seed the database with a few products and pages, more details on that [here](#seed).